This report has been updated for 2018-2019.

-The morphological hallmark of Common Redpolls is the red patch on their crown, hence the name.
+The morphological hallmark of the Common Redpoll is the red patch on their crown, hence the name red poll.
 These sparrow-sized birds of the genus Carduelis sport a stubby yellow beak, broad streaks on the flanks, and a dark face.
-Rarely, Hairy Redpolls intermingle in flocks of Common Redpolls.
+Rarely, Hoary Redpolls intermingle in flocks of Common Redpolls.
 Hoary Redpolls are slightly larger than their cousins and noticeably paler.
 Recently though, doubt has been cast on the validity of the distinction between these species.
 Regardless, spotting one of these frosty little birds adds excitement to the search for Common Redpolls.

 Redpolls are birch seed specialists.
 When birch seeds are abundant in Canada redpolls stay north; when birch seeds are scarce, redpolls irrupt.
-In our local CBC data Common Redpolls were counted in 2007 and 2010, but not in the intervening years.
-This year’s forecast calls for more redpoll numbers than recent years, since the birch seed crop in the Northeast is good.
-Redpolls will come to feeders, too, preferring nyger (thistle) and black oil sunflower seeds.
+For example, in our local CBC data Common Redpolls were counted in 2007 and 2010, but not in the intervening years.
+This will be a flight year for redpolls since birch, alder, and conifer seed crops in the north are poor.
+Look for them in weedy fields beginning in late fall.
+Common Redpolls will come to feeders, too, preferring nyger (thistle) and black oil sunflower seeds.
+Feeding frenzies may ensue.

 These nomadic little finches are distinguished by their slender beak, heavy breast streaking, and yellow wing and tail markings.
 Pine Siskins feed mainly on seeds, especially spruce seeds, but also the seeds of birches, alders, and pines.

-Since the cone crop of spruce seeds in the Northeast is excellent this year, it is expected that siskins will wander south in large numbers and should be locally common in Vermont.
+Since the cone crop of spruce seeds in northern Canada is poor this year, siskins will wander south and west and should be locally common in Vermont.
 A few isolated reports of Pine Siskins in Vermont have appeared in the VT eBird database already, especially in the Northeast Kingdom.
 We look forward to their appearance in northwestern Vermont.
-Their search is on.
+The search is on.

 These large finches in the genus Pinicola are hard to miss.
 Males are large-headed, short-billed, and uniformly pinkish-red on the head, back, and breast.
 Females are equally distinctive showing subtle yellow-green markings on the head and back and a gray breast.
 In Newfoundland Pine Grosbeaks are often referred to as “Mopes”, highlighting their lethargic behavior while feeding on their preferred food, mountain-ash berries.
 From a birders point of view lethargy is a good thing.

 2007 was a banner year for Pine Grosbeaks in Vermont.
 In between, nothing until 2012 when 193 Pine Grosbeaks appeared in the Burlington CBC.
 I took the photo above at Technology Park in South Burlington in 2012, where a flock of Pine Grosbeaks was feasting on crab apples.
-This year most Pine Grosbeaks will likely stay north of Vermont, since the mountain-ash berry crop in the northern Canada is above average.
-However, buckthorn berries, ornamental crabapples, and perhaps sunflower seeds may entice a few Pine Grosbeaks to visit Vermont late in the season when northern food sources are depleted.
+This year Pine Grosbeaks will likely be seen in moderate numbers in Vermont, since the mountain-ash berry crop in the northern Canada is below average.
+Look for them feeding on buckthorn berries, ornamental crabapples, and perhaps sunflower seeds when northern food sources are depleted.

-Evening Grosbeak populations fluctuate with spruce budworm outbreaks and populations have declined as the effort to control spruce budworms has expanded.
-However, in the past few years increased numbers of spruce budworm outbreaks have increased the breeding success of Evening Grosbeaks.
-A few reports of Evening Grosbeaks at feeders in northeastern Vermont might herald the arrival of more of these handsome birds throughout the state.
-Evening Grosbeaks in Vermont collect at feeders in large flocks, feeding voraciously on sunflower seeds.
-Therefore, it might be wise to lay in an extra supply of sunflower seeds this year to prepare for the arrival of these handsome finches.
+Evening Grosbeak populations fluctuate with spruce budworm outbreaks and populations have declined as the effort to control spruce budworms has succeeded.
+However, in the past few years the return of spruce budworm outbreaks to Vermont has increased the breeding success of Evening Grosbeaks.
+A few early reports of Evening Grosbeaks at feeders in northeastern Vermont might herald the arrival of more of these handsome birds throughout the state.
+Evening Grosbeaks in Vermont often collect at feeders in large flocks, feeding voraciously on sunflower seeds.
+So lay in an ample supply of sunflower seeds this year to prepare for the arrival of these handsome finches.

 Red and White-winged Crossbills nest in the boreal forest of the Northeast Kingdom in some years.
 The unusual configuration of the crossbill’s beak is a unique adaptation designed to pry seeds from the cones of conifers.
 Red Crossbills specialize in pine cone seeds, whereas White-winged Crossbills specialize in spruce cones.